geekypedia/Rester/README.md

 Inside the 'web' project, you would find some examples that you can use to learn how you can utilize existing frameworks such as angularjs to call the restful APIs and all.

 By default, <a href="http://localhost:8080/" target="_blank">http://localhost:8080/</a> will redirct you to <a href="http://localhost:8080/ide/workspace/web" target="_blank">http://localhost:8080/ide/workspace/web</a>.

 So whatever you create/modify inside the 'web' project can directly be tested in browser.
 If you deploy this toolset without any modification, you can actually make changes in live application code without any downtime.
 However, this scenario is most likely useful in development and beta phase only.
 When you are ready for production, you can simple copy the content inside your 'web' project to the root folder.

+There are some samples in the 'examples' folder under 'web' project.
+You may explore them at: http://localhost:8080/ide/workspace/web/examples/

 ##### You can do more